Camano Island, Washington State USA

 Are your dogs potty trained?

 Our adult dogs are all potty trained . . . without any training.
 As puppies their lifestyle creates a habit where they do their business in one spot, and that is never in their "stalls" or inside.
 Puppies from a very early stage learn to do their business in a spot where all the other puppies have urinated or deficated.
-Our puppies are very easy to potty train as you might have read in the Puppy Stories pages.
+Our puppies are very easy to potty train as you might have read in the Puppy Stories on our Facebook Page.

 How often do you expect litters?

 Ideally we breed one female once a year while in their prime.
 However, sometimes the timing is not good for us, so we skip a heat cycle.
 Sometimes the timing is not good for the dogs, and we miss a heat cycle.
 Mother Nature is tempermental and we do not post puppies until they are known to be healthy and thriving.
 We do not take deposits for unborn puppies!
 Sorry.

 I typically like to feed my dogs home-cooked concoctions!
 It is usally from leftover meats (boneless) and mix rice, oats, peanutbutter, eggs, root vegetables, and a few selected plant vegetables, and healthy oils.
 Living in the country, we have an obundance of grass-fed beef and other local organic meats.
 But, when we have puppies and nursing moms, they can eat us out of house and home and we want to make sure everybody gets their fill.
 In that case, we free-feed Active Dog kibble from Coastal Farms.
 It is impossible to find unless you have a Coastal Farm Feed Store near, but not to worry, we recommend free feeding a kibble with MEAT as the number one listed ingredient.
 Should you chose to adopt a puppy from us, a puppy packet with coupons will be supplied, as well as a Puppy Welcome Letter letting you know what we recommend.

 What is inbreeding and why are you against it?